Energy. Looking For Sources of Something We Waste. (by Diego Fdez-Sevilla)

 Formal practices of survival require energy to obtain more energy to support our style of live.
 Which in turn, demands energy to address the consequences of having to deal with the residuals generated in the process of production and furthermore, the waste produced due to misuse and excess.

 So in order to avoid the negative repercussions derived from our systems of production and consumption the conclusion achieved is that we “need” to find alternative sources of energy to keep consuming increasing amounts of energy.

 Well, I wonder, why are we looking for sources of something that we already waste?

 We are looking for sources of something that we already waste.
 So, are we applying the right mind set?

 I wonder, why are we looking for sources of something that we already waste?

 The answer might be, because the system in place to obtain and consume energy is not sustainable.
 But such scenario has raised from a very narrow mind set behind it, which accepts huge amounts of energy wasted for as long as the production cover demands, maintaining losses as part of control measures over market competency.
 And that is where trading values and assets come in place, as it always has been.

 Energetically sustainable, how much energy is invested versus how much is produced which makes the work that covers a need.

 Energy stored in Fossil materials (coal, petrol, gas) has been handled with very pour energetic efficiency.
-And same has happen in other sectors like food manipulation.
-If we choose to invest all “our eggs” into renewables, the only way to make it sustainable comes through assessing the mind set applied.
+And same has happened in other sectors like food manipulation.
+If we choose to invest all “our eggs” into renewable, the only way to make it sustainable comes through assessing the mind set applied.

 Based on the current state of the energy infrastructure, I believe that the challenge ahead is being presented in not underestimating the amount of energy wasted throughout the development, maintenance, use and disposal of our old and new technologies.